ericmand/contributor-podcast/src/pages/about.md

 template: page

 ---
-Contributor was created by Eric Anderson, an open source enthusiast, investor and product-guy.
-It aspires to be run by a community so reach out if you are interested in helping.
+Created by Eric Anderson, an open source enthusiast and investor, Contributor aspires to be community operated.
+Reach out if you are interested in helping.

-_Thank You for listening!_